Janison: Trump's Denialgate emerges as a scandal

 Of course it is.
 Dozens of other court decisions from judges of both major parties found the Trump camp's conspiracy and fraud claims to be vapor.
 Assertions were showed to be not mistaken but bogus.
 Nasty, illegitimate claims were filed against people outside Trump's orbit, and everyone knew it.
 It was all intended to deny the obvious ballot results for as long as possible.

 The scandal lies in the deceptive denial of an American election's legitimacy.
 For Trump, the goal of the grift may be simply to perpetuate the myth that he really won so that some citizens will repeat it.
 Trump screamed "voter fraud" even after he won in 2016.
-As president he appointed a hapless commission on the topic which discovered nothing.
-He must have seen a purpose because he's doing the same thing again.
+As president, he appointed a hapless commission on the topic which discovered nothing.
+He must have seen a purpose because he's going down the same road again.

-The former director of the U.S. Cybersecurity and Infrastructure Security Agency, now suing Trump's campaign, characterizes the president's fake claims as not just dishonest or petulant but goal-oriented.
+The former director of the U.S. Cybersecurity and Infrastructure Security Agency, now suing Trump's campaign, characterizes the president's fake claims as goal-oriented, not just dishonest or petulant.
 That's a key point.
 The ex-director, Chris Krebs, was the latest in a line of federal officials fired or slandered by the president for doing his job.
 Now, in a defamation suit, Krebs' lawyer sketches what plausibly sounds like a conspiracy generated by Trump.

 Call it a counter-conspiracy theory.